madhavms/employee-search/README.md

 - Telephone (only for IT department)

 ### Task 2: Provide an Employee search functionality
-The application includes a search box that allows users to search for employees by name or department.
+The application includes a search box that allows users to search for employees by name.
 If no matches are found, an appropriate error message is displayed.

 ### Task 3: Provide an Submit functionality
 The application includes a "Submit" button that logs the currently visible employees in the console.